tomanistor/osprey/README.md

 The necessary requirements for merge requests are:
 1. Theme should be kept leightweight
-2. Keep it modular: New features should be made optional if possible and especially if they influence performance
+2. Keep it modular: New features should be made optional if possible or if they influence performance in any way
-3. Document your changes; especially config changes in **config.toml**
+3. Document your changes; most importantly your config changes in **config.toml** (if there are any)

 ## License